albertzaharovits/whoami/AlbertZaharovits.md

 * Interests: System Engineering, Software Security

 I am a quick learner, good at finding effective solutions to problems.
 I am considered reasonable and practical.
-I usually challenge myself to think â€œoutside the boxâ€.
+I usually challenge myself to think "outside the box".
 As a member of a team I am cooperative and reliable.
 I am confident and not afraid to state my opinion.

 ###Work